Skokie, IL average rental price, July 2023

 The weather in Skokie is typical of the Great Lakes Midwest region.
 While summers are sunny, warm, and sometimes wet, winters are somewhat long and cold.
 Throughout the year, temperatures regularly range from 20°F to 90°F. Yet, the average high is around 85°F with the lows averaging in the mid thirties.

-Average Rent in Skokie, IL
+Tips for renting in Skokie, IL

 Living in Skokie, IL